Nerosegnofic/Material-Stream-Identification-System/ML_Techniques_Comparison_Report.md

 **Feature Extraction:**
 - ✅ Keep ResNet18 extraction (proven effective for images)
-- 🔧 Consider fine-tuning ResNet18 on your material images if accuracy insufficient
+- 🔧 Consider fine-tuning ResNet18 on our material images if accuracy insufficient
 - 🔧 Experiment with deeper models (ResNet50, EfficientNet) if needed

 **Data Augmentation:**